justinformentin/p/content/code/2018-10-30/index.md

 ---
-title: "Guide to Building a Gatsby Site From the Ground Up"
+title: 'Guide to Building a Gatsby Site From the Ground Up'
-path: "guide-to-building-a-gatsby-site"
+path: 'guide-to-building-a-gatsby-site'
-cover: "./gatsby-header.jpg"
+cover: './gatsby-header.jpg'
-date: "2018-10-30"
+date: '2018-10-30'
-chunk: "Learn how to build a site using Gatsby from empty folder to deployment."
+chunk: 'Learn how to build a site using Gatsby from empty folder to deployment.'
-kind: "Article"
+kind: 'Article'
-category: "Gatsby"
+category: 'Gatsby'
-published: "true"
+published: 'true'
 tags:
   - React
   - Development
 ---

 > This guide is for Gatsby Version 2.

 ##Table of Contents

 1. [Installing and Setting Up Gatsby](#installing-and-setting-up-gatsby)

 2. [Creating the Layout Page](#creating-the-layout-page)